daos-stack/daos/docs/admin/predeployment_check.md

 a single network link.
 But when a storage node runs multiple engine instances, each engine instance can and should manage its own network link to achieve optimum performance.

+### Subnet

+Since all engines need to be able to communicate, the different network interfaces must be on the same subnet or you must configuring routing across the different subnets.

+### Infiniband Settings

 Some special configuration is required to configure the IP layer and to use librdmacm with multiple interfaces in the same IP network.